 Find a wall and play the ball against it with the inside of your each foot ten times.
 Play crisp, sharp passes at pace and control the ball out in front of you a few feet with the same foot you pass with.
-Stand about ten to fifteen yards away from the ball.
+Stand about ten to fifteen yards away from the soccer ball.
+Repeat this until you’ve hit enough perfect pass and controlled the ball comfortably.

 Play the ball extra hard against the wall and turn with the ball.
 Do this with both feet.
 Work on turning with the inside of the foot, controlling it with the outside of the foot, and then the half turn, where you’re checking back to the ball at an angle with your body already turned.